vineethkumarv/sv-wiki/Structure.md

                                                   Fig 4: Output of packed union.

 The packed union output shows that only same type of element  eg, 'bit' and only with same size can be used as union members.
+Github Lab code link:
+Github lab output link:

 ## Difference between structure and union